HanWelmer/Z80Compiler/syntax.md

 The read() function returns a word value.

-In an addop, mulop or relop the type of the lefthand operand and the right hand operand must be the same.

-The value of the lefthand operand of an addop, mulop or relop is changed from byte to word if the type of the righthand operand is a word.
+The type of the lefthand operand of an addop, mulop or relop is changed from byte to word if the type of the righthand operand is a word.

 In an assignment the value of a byte expression can be assigned to a word variable.